All scholarships

 Who can apply for the German Bundestag International Parliamentary Scholarships (IPS) 2027 for young African Graduates?+

-Applicants must be eligible African nationals applying at the Other level, meet the academic and English-language requirements set by German Bundestag, and be able to relocate to Germany for the duration of the programme.
+Applicants must be eligible African nationals applying at the Fellowship level, meet the academic and English-language requirements set by German Bundestag, and be able to relocate to Germany for the duration of the programme.

 Is the German Bundestag International Parliamentary Scholarships (IPS) 2027 for young African Graduates fully funded?+